Oatmeal pancakes

 Moroccan eggplant stew with garbanzo beans

 Enjoy this delicious and easy vegetarian eggplant dish.
 The eggplants are browned and cooked with some tomatoes, pungent spices, onions, and garbanzo beans.
-They are then served with rice or couscous and yogurt sauce.
+They can be served with rice or couscous and yogurt sauce.
 I also added sweet mama squash that complemented the dish nicely and made it more suitable for this ‘going from the summer into the fall’ time period.
 With the warming spices and the baked squash, it will be a great meal for this time of year.
 Not only that it suits the weather but it is delicious … honestly my family can’t get enough of it.
 I might have to go back to the farmers’ market tomorrow to get more eggplants.

 RECIPE